How To Bend An Image Using Photoshop

 2. Make Your Marketing Automatic

-Building an email campaign that automatically launches when a prospect or customer takes action makes your marketing efforts much easier to maintain and easier to track.
+Building an email campaign that automatically launches when a prospect or customer takes action makes your marketing efforts much more comfortable to maintain and more accessible to track.

 3. Drip Emails Are Opened More Often Than One-Offs

 A research study by Silverpop found that the open rates for drip emails are about 80% higher than single sends.